 If you get an invalid CAS message it may be that you have input an incorrect number or letter.
 We know that the 1 (number) and I (letter) look very similar.
 This can be a problem because they look the same in the CAS letter format.

 Please try inputting again replacing the 1 with an I, or the I with a 1.

 If this remains a problem you can contact us.

 More advice and support

-We're confident that the answers to many of the questions you may have are on this page, with links to full advice and information on our website.
-Please read this section carefully.
+We're confident that the answers to many of the questions you may have are on this page so please read this section carefully.

 If you have a query that is not answered on this page please email our international enquiries team and we'll be happy to advise.